Prerelease:Journey to Silius

 WCES 1989 promo video

 For the WCES in Las Vegas in January 1989, Sunsoft produced a promo video for The Terminator.
-It only shows a title screen and some cutscenes from early in development, starting from 0:47 in the video.
+Starting from 0:47 in the video, the game is shown.
+The game was originally going to be a Dragon's Lair styled game.
+Due to memory constraints, the entire game was scrapped, turned into a platformer, and focused entirely on the future war between humanity and Skynet.
+Because the game no longer followed the plot of the movie, Sunsoft's movie license was revoked.
+The game was rebranded as Operation S.S.S. before eventually being changed to Rough World.
 However, it is clear that The Terminator game is connected to Journey to Silius, as the exact copyright graphics that remain unused in the final game appear in the title screen.

 The cutscenes include Sarah Connor and Kyle Reese fleeing the T-800 driving the fuel tank, which crashes and explodes; the time-traveling Reese landing in 1984; Reese attempting to find Sarah Connor (possibly in the police station); and a shot of the T-800 pointing a gun at the player, seemingly based off the Tech Noir scene (with the caption "You're hit bad!").
 These (and the advertising) imply that at this stage, the game was to be a straight adaptation of the film.
 Indicating its early nature, the pseudo-3D graphics used in some of these scenes are simplistic, with only two shades of color; and one scene shown is a cartoony skull with stars around it that would likely have been replaced with something else when the game was finished.
 Apart from the copyright text, nothing from this video survives in the final game.